kristinemlarson/gnssrefl/docs/pages/sc_precourse.md

 Try to pick reflection zones for station [sc02](http://gnss-reflections.org/rzones?station=sc02).
 Is it reasonable to use the mean sea level RH option in https://gnss-reflections.org/rzones for this station?
+Which azimuths and elevation angles look best to you?

 If you use the <code>refl_zones</code> module in gnssrefl, you can make a KML file that can be read directly into Google Earth.
 This way will let you pick the satellite image.